sider/sider-docs/docs/getting-started/custom-configuration.md

 linter:
   rubocop: # via Bundler
     dependencies:
-      - "rubocop" # dependency name
+      - "rubocop-rails"
-      - { name: "rubocop-rails", version: "2.9.0" } # dependency name and version
+      - { name: "rubocop-rails", version: "2.9.0" }
+      - { name: "rubocop-rails", version: "2.9.0", source: "..." }
+      - { name: "rubocop-rails", git: { ... } }

   eslint: # via npm
     dependencies:
-      - "eslint"
+      - "eslint-plugin-react"
-      - "eslint-plugin-react@7.23.1" # npm style: `<name>@<version>`
+      - "eslint-plugin-react@7.23.1"
-      - { name: "eslint-plugin-react-hooks", version: "4.2.0" }
+      - { name: "eslint-plugin-react", version: "7.23.1" }

   checkstyle: # via Gradle
     dependencies:
-      - "com.github.sevntu-checkstyle:sevntu-checks:1.37.1" # Gradle style: `<group>:<name>:<version>`
+      - "com.github.sevntu-checkstyle:sevntu-checks:1.37.1"
-      - { name: "org.apache.commons:commons-lang3", version: "3.12.0" }
+      - { name: "com.github.sevntu-checkstyle:sevntu-checks", version: "1.37.1" }
 ```

 See also each package manager's section below.

 ### For Bundler

+Sider uses [Bundler](https://bundler.io) to install Ruby dependencies (called _gems_).
-If required dependencies (_gems_) are in your `Gemfile.lock`, Sider will install the dependencies with no configuration.
+If gems for an analyzer are in your `Gemfile.lock`, Sider will install the gems with no configuration.
-Also, if no `Gemfile.lock`, Sider will use our default version.
-This means that you basically have to do nothing.
+Also, if `Gemfile.lock` is not found, Sider will use our default version instead of installing gems.
+This means that you _basically_ have to do nothing about installation.

 Sider decides a Ruby analyzer version in the following order: